sakshamsri4/my_portfolio_web/docs/git_workflow.md

 ## Protected Branches

-- The `main` branch is protected.
+- The `main` and `master` branches are protected.
-- Direct pushes to `main` are prohibited.
+- Direct pushes to these branches are prohibited.
 - PRs require at least one approval before merging.
 - All CI checks must pass before merging.